"Bringing Seamanship to the Creeks from the River and the Estuary "

 As "Dartford Creek Navigators", we need to know enough to plan a safe passage between Bow and Dartford in either direction.

-You should understand how tides work. before going on the tide.
+You should understand how tides work. before going out on the tide.
 Safety is not an accident in this game.

 The Estuary is our sailing ground; Dartford is our home port; everything works around tides.